 Program faculty and administrators responsible for the implementation of accommodations will be notified once accommodations have been approved by SDS.
 It can take several days or more to implement accommodations.
-Students and applicants will be notified by the Program administrator when the accommodations are in effect.
-If you have not heard from the Program administrator within 5 business days from the conclusion of the intake appointment, please contact SDS at StudentAffairs@ketchum.edu for support.
+Students and applicants will be notified by the program administrator when the accommodations are in effect.
+If you have not heard from the program administrator within 5 business days from the conclusion of the intake appointment, please contact SDS at StudentDisabilityServices@ketchum.edu (studentdisabilityservices@ketchum.edu) for support.